Patrick White: Nobel laureate

 The film of The Night the Prowler, directed by Sharman, premiered at the Sydney Film Festival in June 1978.
 Reviews were generally unfavourable and the film failed at the box office.
-However, Sharman's 1979 production of A Cheery Soul for the Sydney Theatre Company broke box office records for the drama theatre of the Opera House despite mixed reviews.
+Sharman's 1979 production of A Cheery Soul for the Sydney Theatre Company broke box office records for the drama theatre of the Opera House despite mixed reviews.
 The Twyborn Affair was published in Britain in November 1979 to very positive reviews and became a best seller.
 The response from critics and the public in the United States was more subdued.

 In October 1979 White started work on a memoir, Flaws in the Glass, in which he planned to write publicly for the first time about his homosexuality and his relationship with Manoly Lascaris.
 The book was published in Britain in October 1981 to great publicity and became his biggest seller in his life time.
 Much of the publicity stemmed from his scathing character portraits of Nolan, Kerr and Joan Sutherland.
 Nolan considered suing White for defamation and their friendship ended.

 The 1982 Adelaide Festival was directed by Sharman who had commissioned a new play by White, Signal Driver.
 The festival also featured a short excerpt from an opera based on Voss.
 The opera had been commissioned by Opera Australia with Richard Meale as composer and David Malouf the librettist.
 Critics were generally lukewarm towards Signal Driver, but encouraging towards the fragment of Voss.
 White, in contrast, disliked Meale's approach to Voss but was enthusiastic about the production of Signal Driver.
 White was encouraged to write a new play for Sharman, Netherwood, "about the sanity in insanity and the insanity in sanity".
 The play premiered in Adelaide in May 1983 but attracted hostile reviews which White considered a deliberate media campaign to sabotage his work.

 By 1984 White had become disillusioned with the Hawke Labor government and publicly and financially supported the new Nuclear Disarmament Party.
 White had been publicly campaigning for nuclear disarmament since 1981, calling it: "the most important moral issue in history."